Travel Soccer FAQ

-A. Travel teams will play in games arranged by Mid NJ Youth Soccer.
+A. Travel teams will play in games arranged by EDP.
 However, the league make every effort to minimize travel times.
 Half of the games approx 4 or 5 each season are home games played in Woodbridge Township.

 Q. Who runs the travel teams?

 A. Woodbridge Youth Soccer assists the team in its formation and sets up the administrative structure necessary for play.
 Woodbridge Youth Soccer will select a qualified coach to teach skills, run practices, and coach games.

 A. Tryouts are typically held in May and are open to all players of appropriate age and gender, regardless of club affiliation.